 One of the most significant developments for Lebanese art and culture in a generation, BeMA is set to open in 2023, and is envisioned as a multidisciplinary platform of art and design dedicated to showcasing modern and contemporary Lebanese culture.
 The formation of BeMA: Beirut Museum of Art is spearheaded by The Association for the Promotion and Exhibition of the Arts in Lebanon (APEAL), a non-profit organization dedicated to international quality programs that support art from Lebanon and the global art scene.

-Henrietta Nammour, founding member of BeMA and President of APEAL, and Sandra Abou Nader, founding member of BeMA and Vice President of APEAL, jointly expressed their enthusiasm for the project, “This announcement brings us closer to our goal of furthering Lebanon’s cultural and artistic scene, as well as the careers of Lebanese artists.
+Henrietta Nammour, founding member of BeMA and President of APEAL, and Sandra Abou Nader, founding member of BeMA, jointly expressed their enthusiasm for the project, “This announcement brings us closer to our goal of furthering Lebanon’s cultural and artistic scene, as well as the careers of Lebanese artists.
 We are grateful for the continued support of our many donors for their commitment and trust in this project.”

 In the coming months the museum will announce further details about its collections,